 verb.
 Advise or train.

 In Homer’s Odyssey, Mentor was a trusted friend of Odysseus, King of Ithaca.
 When Odysseus left to fight the Trojan War, he entrusted Mentor, who was by then in his old age, with the education and supervision of his son, Telemachus.
 The word “mentor” has since come to suggest a special kind of guidance, with connotations of trust, close personal connection, and the sharing of wisdom born of experience.
 This sense of mentorship is fundamental to the BFW understanding of what a perinatal professional actually does.

-A BFW childbirth educator does more than simply teach classes, a BFW doula does more than simply squeeze hips, and a BFW birth story listener does more than simply listen to birth stories.
+A BFW childbirth educator does more than simply teach classes; a BFW doula does more than simply squeeze hips.
 Of course, each of these tasks is appropriate to each of these roles, but the underlying purpose of the tasks is that of mentorship.
-The classes, the hip squeezes, and the listening are all vehicles by which BFW practitioners mentor their clients, building the trusting relationships that allow for the transmission not of specific facts or techniques, but rather of deep underlying wisdom.
+The classes and the hip squeezes are vehicles by which BFW practitioners mentor their clients, building the trusting relationships that allow for the transmission not of specific facts or techniques, but rather of deep underlying wisdom.

 Pregnant, birthing, and postpartum people are frequently surrounded by people voicing opinions, telling them what to do, and talking about their own experiences.
 Instead of doing this, BFW practitioners pay attention to where their clients really are, and guide them towards developing their own inner understandings and coping strength so that they can navigate whatever situation comes their way.